SherylPhilip/SherylPhilip/README.md

 - 👋 Hi, I’m @SherylPhilip
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in  the field of Data Science
-- 🌱 I’m currently learning Machine Learning
+- 🌱 Experienced Data Aanalyst
 - 📫 How to reach me https://www.linkedin.com/in/sherylphilip1811/

 <!---